tdewolff/minify/README.md

 Make sure your HTML doesn't depend on whitespace between `block` elements that have been changed to `inline` or `inline-block` elements using CSS.
 Your layout *should not* depend on those whitespaces as the minifier will remove them.
 An example is a list of `<li>`s which have `display:inline-block` applied and have whitespace in between them.

 ## CSS
-The CSS minifier is very fast and complete and will only use safe minifications:
+The CSS minifier will only use safe minifications:

 - remove comments and (most) whitespace
 - remove trailing semicolon(s)